Looking for a central hotel in Rome?

 Some neighborhoods you know today, such as the Jewish Ghetto, may include parts of various Rioni.

-On this page, we'll describe the most central Rome neighborhoods briefly, and offer some suggestions for where to stay in Rome in each of these areas.
+On this page, we'll describe the most central Rome neighborhoods briefly, and offer our top suggestions for Rome city centre hotels in each of these areas.

 The below neighborhood descriptions were written by Rome native Alessandro.